Rachoool/Tip-of-the-Tongue-Search/Timelog.md

 ## Week 7
 ### 30th October 2023
-- *1.5 hours* Filter the corpus and check which is users' comments
+- *2 hours* Filter the corpus and check which is users' comments
 ### 4th November 2023
+- *1.5 hour* Set the environment on my laptop to run Trec-TOT dataset on AgePredictor
+### 5th November 2023
-- *1 hour* Run Trec-TOT dataset on AgePredictor and check the age prediction interval
+- *1.5 hour* Run Trec-TOT dataset on AgePredictor and check the age prediction interval
 - *0.5 hour* Trying to find out why the predicted age range is so concentrated

 ## Week 8
 ### 7th November 2023
-- *0.5 hour* Use different keyword to search users‘ posts on 'I Remember this Movie' website that can be used to estimate users’ age
+- *1.5 hour* Use different keyword to search users‘ posts on 'I Remember this Movie' website that can be used to estimate users’ age
 ### 8th November 2023
 - *0.5 hour* Use different keyword to search users‘ posts on Reddit website that can be used to estimate users’ age
 - *1 hour* Consider another direction without estimating users' age